Defalt36/TwoLifeXcompile/readme.md

 </p>

 <p>
 Now you are ready for compiling the game.
-You have currently three options on how to do this.
+You have currently four options on how to do this from the repository.
 </p>

 <p>